 Grandparent Rights to Custody

-Grandparents must first show that they are acting in loco parentis for the child.
-In loco parentis means that the grandparent is acting as a parent without being the legal parent.
+The person filing the petition must first show that they are acting in loco parentis for the child, meaning the grandparent is acting as a parent without being the legal parent.
+They have formed a meaningful relationship with the child over a long period of time.

 Other factors considered by the court when considering custody rights for grandparents include:

-- Whether it would be detrimental to the child to remain in the grandparent’s custody.
+- Whether it would be detrimental to the child to remain in the parent’s custody.

 - Whether there were previous rulings for the child’s custody within the last year.
 (Except in the case of physical, mental, or emotional harm);